defold/doc/docs/en/manuals/html5.md

 ## Extra parameters

-If you create your custom template, you can specify extra parameters for the engine loader:
+If you create your custom template, you can specify extra parameters for the engine loader.

+`Module.runApp("canvas", extra_params)` - Starts the application given a canvas element id and the `extra_params` object.

+Object `extra_params` is an optional object that can have the following fields:

 ```
-`Module.runApp("canvas", extra_params) - Starts the
-    application given a canvas element id

-'extra_params' is an optional object that can have the
-    following fields:

 'archive_location_filter':
     Filter function that will run for each archive path.